epmoyer/electro/test/data/raw/test_cases/static/docs/1-md_features.md

 Paragraph Text
 - Bullet list item 1, immediately following paragraph text
 - Bullet list item 2

+### Multiline bullets
+- This is a bullet list item
+  that continues on the next line and even the next line again.
+- This is another bullet list item that continues on the next line and even the next line again.

+### Blank lines between bullets
+Text
+- bullet
+- adjacent bullet

+Text
+- bullet

+- bullet with blank line above

 ## Ordered list
 1. This is the first